-By running from a vicious animal or a falling tree, or fighting with an angry human or animal which they feared, our predecessors were more likely to survive to pass on their genes, which is why the trait still exists – if they didn’t feel fear and get that extra boost that adrenalin gives, they probably didn’t survive.
+By running from a vicious animal or a falling tree, or fighting with an angry human or animal which they feared, our predecessors were more likely to survive to pass on their genes is why the trait still exists.
+If they didn’t feel fear and get that extra boost of adrenalin, they probably didn’t survive.
 There aren’t many people who get through life without feeling anxiety at some point.
 A little bit of fear and anxiety can even help you.

 A little bit of anxiety is still good for us

 Without it, we’d get ourselves into dangerous situations, because we wouldn’t understand there was danger.
 We need to be aware that actions have consequences.
-However, it’s easy to get into the habit of ALWAYS being aware of potential danger, and of the possibility of things going wrong.
-This leads us to over think and over analysze, believing that this will prevent problems from happening and keep us secure.
-It’s very quick and easy to go beyond the “good” level of anxiety, which actually helps to keep you safe, and get to the stage where it stops you from functioning properly.
+However, it’s easy to get into the habit of ALWAYS being aware of potential danger, and that things going wrong.
+This leads you to overthink and over analyze.
+You do this because you believe that this will prevent problems from happening and keep you secure.
+It’s very quick and easy to go beyond the “good” level of anxiety, which actually helps to keep you safe.
+You can very quickly get to the stage where it stops you from functioning properly.

 Modern Anxiety and Panic are usually NOT about physical threat

 Most modern day anxiety and stress has nothing to do with physical threat.
 But your body doesn’t recognise this!
 Unfortunately your body responds in the same way to troubling thoughts and worries as it does to physical danger.
 Anxiety and fear help you to survive physical threat.
 They boost adrenalin, helping you to think fast and to move quickly.